kadykov/cv-adapt/docs/explanation/architecture.md

 ### 2. Models Layer

-The models layer defines the domain entities and ensures data integrity:
+The models layer defines the domain entities and ensures data integrity using Pydantic:

 - **Personal Information**
   - Basic contact details